-Whether you’re a nature lover or not, you’ve probably heard the mnemonic “leaves of three, leave them be” to help you identify and avoid poison ivy (Toxicodendron radicans).
+Whether you’re a nature lover or not, you’ve probably heard the saying “leaves of three, leave them be” to help you identify and avoid poison ivy (Toxicodendron radicans).
 Unfortunately, dogs can’t rhyme or count, so it can be hard for them to know to stay away from it.

-How Do Dogs Get Poison Ivy?
+Can Dogs Get Poison Ivy

 Symptoms of Poison Ivy in Dogs

-If your dog consumes it, poison ivy can cause gastrointestinal irritation resulting in vomiting and diarrhea.
+Poison ivy is only considered mildly toxic to pets, whether exposure is via skin or orally.1 If your dog consumes it, poison ivy can cause gastrointestinal irritation resulting in vomiting and diarrhea.
 Call your veterinarian if you think your dog has consumed poison ivy.

 When the urushiol in the plant’s sap makes contact with the skin, you may notice the following symptoms: